-In this paper we study the way that the UK tax-benefit system affects women.
-Relative to men, women are found to be especially vulnerable to poverty and career breaks, particularly during childbearing years and conceivably explaining part of the gender wage differentials (Adda et al., 2011b, and references therein).
-Perhaps in response to the accumulating evidence pointing to a strong economic divide by gender, some of the most meaningful welfare reforms of the last 20 years in developed countries were especially designed to alleviate poverty and encourage women into work.
+We study inequality among women, who are especially vulnerable to poverty and career breaks that can partly explain the gender wage differentials (Adda et al., 2011b, and references therein).
+Perhaps in response to the accumulating evidence pointing to a strong economic divide by gender and its possible consequences particularly for the wellbeing of children living in single-mother's families, some of the most meaningful welfare reforms of the last 20 years in developed countries were especially designed to alleviate poverty and encourage women into work.
 An example of this are the various versions of generous work-contingent benefits for families with children that have been implemented in the UK, US and other English-speaking countries, but also in some continental European countries.
-And since women have been found to be especially responsive to work incentives (Phillips and Meghir, 2010; Keane, 2010), it may well be the case that such policies have strong consequences for lifetime inequality.
-We therefore look specifically at the impact of different life experiences, from education to motherhood, on lifetime outcomes and inequality, and we investigate how well do tax-benefit systems that tag particular transitory circumstances achieve redistribution from a lifetime perspective.
+Since women have been found to be more responsive than men to work incentives (Meghir and Phillips, 2010; Keane, 2010), it may well be the case that such policies have stronger consequences for their lifetime inequality.
+We therefore look specifically at the impact of different life experiences, from education to motherhood, on lifetime outcomes and inequality.